-- Heating or cooling equipment only intended for emergency or occasional backup use. - Heating equipment for frost protection. - Heating for domestic hot water. - Heating or cooling for industrial processes.
+• Heating or cooling equipment only intended for emergency or occasional backup use.

+- Heating equipment for frost protection.

+- Heating for domestic hot water.

+- Heating or cooling for industrial processes.

-If the building is heated through a district heat network or community heating system, the effective rated output should be based on the capacity of the equipment installed in the building, making reasonable assumptions for the operation of the district heat network or community heating system, including flow temperatures.
+If the building is heated through supply of heat from a heat network, the effective rated output should be based on the capacity of the equipment installed in the building, making reasonable assumptions for the operation of the heat network, including flow temperatures.